mit-orcd/orcd-tutorials/PredictingMeasuringPerfomance/README.md

 # Predicting and Measuring Performance

 This directory contains two examples for examining serial code and doing a basic parallel scaling analysis.
-There is an MNIST example, which trains an MNIST model, and a LAMMPS example (the KAPPA example distributed with LAMMPS).
+There is an MNIST example, which trains an MNIST model, and a LAMMPS example (the KAPPA example distributed with LAMMPS, see https://github.com/lammps/lammps/blob/develop/examples/KAPPA/).

 ## Setup